byterubpay/meta/api/lightwallet_rest.md

 | mixin      | uint32        | Mixin of the spend         |

 > `out_index` is a zero-based offset from the original received output.
 The
-> variable within the monero codebase is the `vout` array, this is the index
+> variable within the byterub codebase is the `vout` array, this is the index
 > within that.
 It is needed for correct computation of the `key_image`.

 > `mixin` does not include the real spend - this is the number of dummy inputs.